 Top 7 Social Media Marketing Best Practices of 2019

-According to 2018’s Global Digital suite of reports from We Are Social and Hootsuite, there are now more than 4 billion people around the world using the internet.
+According to 2018’s Global Digital suite of reports from We Are Social, Hootsuite and Kinetic Social, there are now more than 4 billion people around the world using the internet.
 This means that half of the world’s population is now online – with Africa leading in as the fastest in terms of growth rates; its number of active users increasing by more than 20% every year.

 Last 2017, a whopping estimate of more than 200 million people got their first ever mobile device – making two-thirds of the world’s 7.6 billion population become mobile phone users.
 Social media usage isn’t going in without a fight too, as the number of social media users for 2018 raked in a total of 3.196 billion – with 9 in 10 of those users accessing their social platforms via their mobiles.

 Here are some of the world’s biggest Social Media and Internet Data Usage by the numbers:

 The top 3 Global Social Media Platforms include Facebook (2.1 Billion), YouTube (1.5 Billion), and Instagram (800 Million).

 The top 3 countries conquering the Annual Growth Report for Social Media are Saudi Arabia with 32%, India with 31%, and Indonesia with 23%.